 4. Time Management

-Managing your time means planning and prioritizing your workload.
+Managing your time means planning and arranging your workload.
 When gauging your skills, hiring managers assess how you set realistic goals to meet your deadlines.
-They look into how you strategize and work under pressure.
-In this case, you need to be ahead of the game and explain how you balance your work, study, and leisure time well.
+They look into how you plan and work under pressure.
+In this case, you must be ahead of the game and explain how you balance your work, study, and leisure time well.

 5. Decision Making